Coder-Python/real-estate-price-prediction/README.md

 }
 ```

-The previous request is for a house with 120m² of living area and 4 rooms, at Liège.
+The previous request is for a house with 160m² of living area and 4 rooms, at Liège (4000).

 The json output is as follow, the predicted price is an integer :